KajoServices/polirural-semex-doc/API/README.md

 The comment will automatically be stamped with a date-time mark and a link to a user profile.
 **Warning**: feedback is a paragraph based.
 It is impossible (and useless) to leave a feedback for the whole document.
+**Warning**:
-**Warning**: feedback don't have history, i.e. it is possible only to *re-write* comment, but not to add one.
+feedback don’t have history, i.e. it is possible only to re-write a comment, but not to add one.
 However, if a user wants to leave a feedback for an article that is already commented by someone else, a new comment will be added.

 The structure of the feedback itself is free-form for as long as user keep all valuable information in a form of dictionary under the `feedback` key.
 However, for the procedural simplicity we suggest keeping the following keys, when giving a feedback:
 *  `<fieldname>` - `<list>` of values that are considered as relevant to the subject of a current paragraph.
 This can either be a subset of original `topics` key, or entirely new topics, or combination of both.
 Class can also be Named Entity - for example, it is possible to change a label of the entity or discard the entity entirely, if it was detected mistakenly.
-By "class" here is meant a category or a keyword that somehow describes a topic of a given document. *Proposed implementation*: a checkbox'ed list of `topics`, from which checked items become `classes` in the feedback.
+By "class" here is meant a category or a keyword that somehow describes a topic of a given document. *Example of  implementation*: a checkbox'ed list of `topics`, from which checked items become `classes` in the feedback.
-* `relevant` - `<bool>` indicating whether a tweet (in its entirety) is relevant to the topic.
+* `relevant` - `<bool>` indicating whether a found document (a tweet in its entirety or a paragraph of a library source) is relevant to the topic.
 This key is optional, if tweet is considered to be relevant, while a user wants to specify a list of classes (see above) or simply to leave a note.
 * `note` - `<str>` (optional) comment on the reason of leaving feedback.